 On October 30, 2015, police pulled Bion Ingram over because his vehicle’s license plate was not illuminated as required by law.
 During the traffic stop, the officer discovered that the vehicle’s registration had expired.
 The officer decided to impound the vehicle, but he did not arrest Ingram.

 The vehicle was going to be towed.
 Another officer arrived and inventoried the contents of the vehicle without a warrant.
 During the inventory, the officer discovered a cloth bag on the floor and opened it.
 A glass pipe containing a gram of meth was inside.
 Ingram was arrested and charged with possession of meth and drug paraphernalia.

 Ingram filed a motion to suppress based on the Fourth Amendment to the U.S. Constitution and Article I, Section 8 of the Iowa Constitution.
 He argued that the inventory was merely a pretext to search his vehicle without a warrant.
-The district court denied the motion, ruling that inventory searches are ...
+The district court denied the motion, ruling that inventory searches are an exception ...

 by Matt Clarke

 Across the country, retailers’ associations are lobbying legislatures to stiffen the punishment for retail theft, allegedly to prevent “organized retail crime,” a fuzzy term often used to describe repeated shoplifting.
 In Tennessee, Walmart and local prosecutors have taken advantage of a broadly worded burglary statute to felonize what would otherwise be misdemeanor retail theft.

 The associations of retailers are pushing for similar language in California and several other states.

 Curtis Lawson ran afoul of the Tennessee statute when he “returned” $39.57 worth of products he had not purchased, using a receipt for a purchase he made earlier at a Knoxville, Walmart.